puppetlabs-toy-chest/puppet-quest-guide/us_en/quests/roles_and_profiles.md

 `pasture-app-large.puppet.vm` node for this quest, so we can determine the appropriate profile based on the node name.
 We'll use a conditional statement to set the `$default_character` and `$db` parameters based on whether the node's `fqdn` fact contains the string 'large' or 'small'.
-In the 'small' case, we'll use the special `undef` value to leave these parameters unset and use the defaults set in the `pasture` component class.
 We'll also add an `else` block to fail with an appropriate error message if the `fqdn` variable doesn't match 'small' or 'large'.

 ```puppet
 class profile::pasture::app {